Welcome to Our Lady of Lourdes Catholic School!

 Step 2: Once you have submitted your application to www.factsmgt.com, a committee will review your information to determine if you are eligible for any outside assistance (Mary C. Forbes Scholarship, George and Mary Kremer Grant).
 They will also make recommendations for our in-house assistance, including the Donoghue and Huff Scholarships, as well as the Catholic Foundation Tuition Aid Grant Program.

-Step 3: Determine your eligibility for Step Up For Students –this is open to lower income families who have a child entering Kindergarten through 12th grade.
+Step 3: Determine your eligibility for Step Up For Students –this is an income based scholarship for families who have a child/children entering Kindergarten through 12th grade.
 For more information, see their website at www.stepupforstudents.org.
 If your child currently receives this scholarship, you will need to re-apply.

 Any family who receives tuition assistance will be asked to sign a covenant with the school.
 This Covenant Letter will be presented to those families by the school principal.